open-resources/dash_curriculum/tutorial/part2/chapter6.md

 ```

 - Similarly to the previous example, we have accessed data outside the app folder, and therefore specified a filepath as a raw string.
 - In most cases, you will see .csv files with comma column separators (hence the name, csv standing for "comma-separated values").
-Here, we used some different separators: '|'.
+Here, we used a different separator: '|'.
 The "sep" argument allows to specify whatever characters should be considered field separators: Pandas will separate data into different columns any time it encounters these characters.
 - We have also selected a subset of columns to be uploaded, listed in the "usecols" argument.
-The remaining columns that are present in the file will be ignored
+The remaining columns that are present in the file will be ignored.
 - After the data is uploaded, the dataframe looks like the following:

 ![csv data 02](./ch6_files/data02.JPG)

-### 6.2.2 Read data from a URL
+### 6.2.2 Reading data from a URL
 We will now upload the same data from above, but from [this ULR](https://raw.githubusercontent.com/open-resources/dash_curriculum/main/tutorial/part2/ch6_files/data_03.txt).

 ```